 Outdoor Recreation LLC

 Students with a passion and interest for the great outdoors have an opportunity to participate in the Outdoor Recreation Living Learning Community.
-Students in this community will take a 1-credit Intro to Parks Tourism & Recreation Management Course together, live on the same floor in Aber Hall, and participate in outdoor activities through Campus Recreation's Outdoor Program.
-Please note that this course does have a $100 course fee to cover expenses associated with course trips.
+Students in this community will be enrolled in Parks, Tourism, & Recreation Management (PTRM 141Y): National Parks and American Culture, a 3-credit course that satisfies the Democracy and Citizenship general education requirement, live on the same floor in Aber Hall, and participate in outdoor activities through Campus Recreation's Outdoor Program.

-Being a part of this community, students will be able to participate in backpacking trips, course field trips, and focused floor programs with other students interested in the outdoors.
+Being a part of this community, students will be invited to participate in backpacking trips with their neighbors, take class together, and attend focused floor programs with other students interested in the outdoors.

 Programs & Events